Fiji Student Travel and Volunteer Programs for Teens

 Frequently Asked Questions About Teen Travel to Fiji

-Yes.
-Fiji has low crime rates and a culture of hospitality toward visitors.
-Rustic Pathways has operated here since 2004 with permanent local staff, established village partnerships, and owned infrastructure.
-Students are supervised 24/7 with a 6:1 ratio.
+Yes, Fiji trips are safe for teens.
+Fiji has low crime rates and a strong culture of hospitality toward visitors.
+Rustic Pathways has operated in Fiji since 2004 with permanent local staff, long-standing village partnerships, and owned infrastructure.
+Students receive 24/7 supervision with a 6:1 student-to-staff ratio.”

 How many service hours will my teen earn?